 For example, the second and fourth line of every stanza is half or slant rhymes.
-(Aside from the sixth stanza which is a full rhyme with “told” and “Gold.”)
-This means that they partially rhyme, usually with a soft consonant sound such as the in “burn” and “sun” or “full” and “tell.”
+(Aside from the sixth stanza, which is a full rhyme with “told” and “Gold.”)
+This means that they partially rhyme, usually with a soft consonant sound such as in “burn” and “sun” or “full” and “tell.”
 There is an example of a vowel rhyme, or assonance, in line stanza three with “grass” and “passed.”

 Explore How the old Mountains drip with Sunset

 ‘How the old Mountains drip with Sunset’ by Emily Dickinson speaks on the sunset and how no one, not even the master painters, could capture it.